spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-file-manager-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the imported data is added to the `spy_mime_type` table.
+Make sure that the imported data has been added to the `spy_mime_type` table.

 {% endinfo_block %}